kwantam/conec/README.md

     - [x] proxied streams through coordinator
 - future features and improvements
     - [x] for Client futures: `map(|x| x.map_err(FooError))` to get rid of multiple unwraps
-    - [ ] switch from String to Bytes where possible to reduce copying?
-        - atomics seem likely to be more expensive than copies for this case!
     - [x] Client authentication via pubkeys
         - right now, client connects with ephemeral self-signed cert. once we add client-to-client connections, coord will pass that cert to client.